taif2020/academic-website/content/home/talks.md

 +++

 ---
-title: "Cryptology, Steganography and Propaganda: The Exclusion and Inclusion Roles of Language in Human Communication" [Hajer Albalawi]
+Title: "Cryptology, Steganography and Propaganda: The Exclusion and Inclusion Roles of Language in Human Communication" Author [Hajer Albalawi]
-2019-05-28
+Period 2019-05-28 to 2019-06-03

- # Conference paper
+ Conference paper

- # International Journal of Arts and Sciences.
+ Conference Name: International Journal of Arts and Sciences.

- summary: "presentation at the International Journal of Arts & Sciences’ (IJAS) International Conference for Academic Disciplines which held at Harvard Medical School New Research Building, 77 Avenue Louis Pasteur, Boston, Massachusetts.
+ summary: "It was a presentation at the International Journal of Arts & Sciences’ (IJAS) International Conference for Academic Disciplines which held at Harvard Medical School New Research Building.
 The conference ran from May 28 to June 1, 2019.
-On May 31, in the evening, we had a poster session at MIT, 265 Massachusetts Avenue, Cambridge, Massachusetts"
+On May 31."
 ---